 My Functional Medicine Practitioner recommends not starting the reintroduction phase until you’re “symptom free” (or have seen some significant improvements) … and obviously this varies by person and condition.

 Your body needs time to “rest and digest” … “recover and repair” … basically, you need to be in an un-inflamed state before you try reintroducing foods, otherwise you may never really know what you’re sensitivities are.

 To put timing in perspective, because I know you REALLY want to know how long you’re into this for, think of it this way … you didn’t get sick over night, your digestive and immune system didn’t take one hit that caused them to fritz!
-For many, it’s likely that your body has been taking some abuse in the form of poor eating and drinking habits for a while and it’s just been a long slippery slope into your current state of dis-ease.
+For many, it’s likely that your body has been taking some abuse in the form of poor eating and drinking habits, toxic exposures or poor lifestyle habits for a while and it’s just been a long slippery slope into your current state of dis-ease.
 Realistically then it’s going to take some time to un-do those things, bring inflammation down and improve your gut function.
 Thankfully our bodies are miraculous and can heal if we give them the tools for the job.

 If you’re struggling after 30, 60 or 90 days and feel you should be ready, step back and look at your situation honestly.
 Have you addressed all of the other areas of the AIP as well?
 Stress, exercise/gentle movement and environmental toxins are a couple that can play a huge role in your recovery, and if you’ve been avoiding addressing these, they may well be what’s stalling your progress.
 Beyond this there are other factors to consider too and you may want to consider this article on Troubleshooting the AIP.